davekinkead/thesis/outline.md

 ## Paradoxes of Procedure

+Democracies make decisions.
+It's why they exist.
+All accounts of democracy, instrumental or intrinsic, transformative or aggregative, procedural or substantive, require specific procedures in order to make decisions that are collectively binding.

+Different democratic procedures may produce different outcomes.
+Plurality voting for example, penalises minor parties in representative electoral systems.
+Proportional voting by contrast doesn't.
+A vote tallied using the Condorcet methods can produce a different result to one using a Borda count, and to one using approval voting.
+Given the same group of voters and question to be decided, deterministic procedures like preferential voting will result in the same output every time.
+Indeterminate procedures like sortition however, will not.

+_How_ people decide affects _what_ people decide.

+Sometimes, democracy is justified by the claim that it is the best system for realising individual preferences in a collective setting.
+But preferences are transitive.
+If you prefer chocolate to vanilla, and vanilla to pistachio, then assuming you are rational, you should also prefer chocolate to pistachio.

+Democracy must also be fair.
+Fairness is essential to any democratic procedure.
+The notion of political equality that is so central to the democratic ideal means that democracy is the antithesis of dictatorship.
+In a democracy, everyone is entitled to an equal say, and no one gets to decide how others should vote.

+Yet preference transitivity and fairness turnout to be incompatible when applied to decision procedures.
+As @arrow1963 demonstrates with his Impossibility Thesis, no voting system can be designed that always satisfies the requirements of fairness, transitivity, and rational aggregation.
+It is impossible for any non-cardinal aggregation procedure to simultaneously be non-dictatorial, collectively rational (if every voter prefers alternative X over alternative Y, then the group prefers X over Y), universal, and Pareto optimal.
+There appears to be no coherent way to aggregate collective preferences.

+Other times, democracy is justified on epistemic grounds.
+Democracy, it is said, has a tendency to track the truth, and that is why we should accept democratic decisions as binding.
+To believe something to be true however, one must have warrant to believe so.
+Any non-tautological belief requires the satisfaction of an entailment and evidentiary criteria.
+To be justified in believing some belief _q_, one must first be justified in believing _p_ entails or supports _q_, and that there is sufficient evidence to believe _p_ in the first place.

 This chapter still requires a fair bit of work.
 The basic argument is this:

   1. Procedures are necessary for democracy to function